Almost qudits in the prepare-and-measure scenario

 for all states $\rho$ where $\Pi_d=\sum_{j=1}^d \ketbra{j}{j}$ is the projector onto the qudit subspace and $\epsilon\in[0,1]$ is a deviation parameter quantifying the failure to admit a qudit description.
 The limiting cases, $\epsilon=0$ and $\epsilon=1$, correspond to a standard qudit and to an arbitrary quantum state respectively.
 Thus, we are mainly interested in the regime $0<\epsilon\ll 1$.
 As a simple example, the optical coherent state $\ket{\alpha}=e^{-\frac{|\alpha|}{2}}\sum_{n=0}^\infty \frac{\alpha^n}{\sqrt{n!}}\ket{n}$ has $D=\infty$ in the Fock basis but for small average photon numbers (i.e.~$|\alpha|\ll 1$) it corresponds to an almost qubit ($d=2$) with $\epsilon=1-e^{-|\alpha|}(1+|\alpha|^2)\approx |\alpha|$.

+We compare the almost qudit condition \eqref{almostqudit} to the trace norm condition $\norm{\rho - \Pi_d \rho \Pi_d}_1 \leq \epsilon'$.
+In general, the trace-norm condition is stronger than the almost qudit constraint.
+Indeed, the former implies the latter, as

+Unless the operator $\Pi_d \rho \Pi_d$ is positive, the converse is false.
+Winter's gentle measurement lemma \cite{Winter1999} implies simple upper bound on the trace distance between $\rho$ and $\Pi_d \rho \Pi_d$ given the almost qudit condition \eqref{almostqudit}, namely

-The condition \eqref{almostqudit} is equivalent to the trace-norm condition $\norm{\rho - \Pi_d \rho \Pi_d}_1 \leq \epsilon$, which has the operational interpretation that there exists no experimental procedure by which an almost qudit can be distinguished from its (unnormalised) qudit projection with an accuracy greater than $\epsilon$.
+The trace-norm condition has the operational interpretation that there exists no experimental procedure by which an almost qudit can be distinguished from its (unnormalised) qudit projection with an accuracy greater than $\epsilon'$.

 More generally, consider a prepare-and-measure experiment featuring a sender, Alice and a receiver, Bob.
 Alice selects an input $x\in\{1,\ldots,n_X\}$ and is assumed to prepare a qudit state $\rho_x$ that is sent to Bob, who in turn selects an input $y\in\{1,\ldots,n_Y\}$ and performs a corresponding quantum measurement $\{M_{b|y}\}_b$ with outcome $b$.
 The correlations are

-If the states $\rho_x$ in the experiment are not exactly qudits, but only almost qudits \eqref{almostqudit} associated to the deviation parameters $\epsilon_x$, the probabilities can change by at most $\abs{p^{(\epsilon_x)}(b|x,y) - p^{(0)}(b|x,y)} \leq 2\epsilon_x$.
+If the states $\rho_x$ in the experiment are not exactly qudits, but only almost qudits \eqref{almostqudit} associated to the deviation parameters $\epsilon_x$, the probabilities can change by at most $\abs{p^{(\epsilon_x)}(b|x,y) - p^{(0)}(b|x,y)} \leq 2\epsilon'_x = 4\sqrt{2\epsilon_x}$.
 In Appendix~\ref{AppUniversalBound} we also show that for any linear functional $W=\sum_{bxy} c_{bxy} p^{(\epsilon_x)}(b|x,y)$, for real coefficients $c_{bxy}$, the maximal value based on Alice preparing almost qudits ($W^{(\epsilon_x)}$) can be bounded by a perturbation of the maximal value associated to standard qudits ($W^{(0)}$), namely

-Since the correction is of order $\max_x \epsilon_x$, one might believe that the practical impact of almost qudits on dimension-based quantum information protocols is accordingly small, and that such a perturbative approach would for practical purposes suffice for their analysis.
-However, as we will see explicitly, such intuition is often misguided.
+Since the correction is of order $\max_x \epsilon'_x$, one might believe that the practical impact of almost qudits on dimension-based quantum information protocols is accordingly small, and that such a perturbative approach would for practical purposes suffice for their analysis.
+However, as we will see explicitly, such intuition is misguided.
 A more sophisticated analysis is needed to remedy the limitations of dimension-based protocols without rendering their success rates considerably sub-optimal or even vanishing.

 Finally, as with dimension-based correlations but unlike some other prepare-and-measure frameworks \cite{Wang2019, Tavakoli2021b}, almost qudit correlations have a natural classical analog.
 The classical case corresponds to assuming that all states are diagonal in the same basis, i.e.~$\rho_x=\sum_{m} p(m|x)\ketbra{m}{m}$.
 The assumption \eqref{almostqudit} simplifies to $\forall x: \sum_{m=1}^d p(m|x) \geq 1-\epsilon_x$.
 It follows that the set of classical correlations is a polytope.
 Without loss of generality, it can be characterised using a finite alphabet for $m$ by following the methods of \cite{Zambrini2022}.